patlegris/webofpat/wp-content/plugins/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.3.7 =
+* Changed the wppb_curpageurl function to fix the missing www problem from links
+* Added a new filter wppb_send_to_admin_email to Email Confirmation

 = 2.3.6 =
 * Fixed a security issue regarding shortcodes
 * Fixed a deprecated function warning in the hidden input field